-On page 936 through page 946 of the Ways and Means hearings the originator stated that the “sold as if it were insurance” was a mistake and should not have been published as such.
-So it wasn’t until 1953 did they pin the originator down that it is not insurance as published in 1936.
+On page 936 through page 946 of the Ways and Means hearings the originator stated that the Social Security Act was “sold as if it were insurance”.
+That was a "mistake" and should not have been published as such.
+It was not until 1953 when the originator admitted that it is not insurance as published in 1936.
 To be like insurance is not being insurance.

 Forward by Frances Perkins Sec of Labor 1933-45 The Development of the Social Security Act by Edwin E. Witte, ppVII